pachyderm/pachyderm/doc/enterprise/auth/auth.md

    ```

    Pachyderm prompts you to log in with your GitHub account.
 The
-   GitHub account you sign in with is the only admin until
+   GitHub account that you sign in with is the only admin until
-   you add more via `pachctl auth modify-admins`.
+   you add more by running `pachctl auth modify-admins`.

 ## Logging in to Pachyderm